chrislim2888/bay-area/README.md

 # List of Bay Area Cities
-The bay-area.csv contains the list of cities grouped in bay area.
+The bay-area.csv contains the list of cities grouped in San Francisco bay area.
 Below are the bay areas grouping

 * Outer Bay
 * East Bay